Parking Permit Information

 Parking Access Off of Elm Drive:

-Parking on the main campus between the two Public Safety kiosks on Elm Drive is restricted.
-Anyone with a compelling reason to park in this area must send an e-mail request to email@example.com or come into our office.
+Parking on the main campus between the two Public Safety (DPS) kiosks off of Elm Drive is restricted.
+Anyone with a compelling reason to park in these areas must send an email request to email@example.com or come into our office.
 Telephone requests will not be accepted.
 Receipt of requests does not constitute approval.
 All requests will either be confirmed or denied by email.
-If you have not received a response after 48 hours, contact the Transportation & Parking Services at (609) 258-3157.
-Once approved, all vehicles will be issued a special pass either from Transportation & parking services or the kiosk officer for a designated area and a specific time limit.
+If you have not received a response after 48 hours, contact Transportation & Parking Services (TPS) at (609) 258-3157.
+Once approved, all vehicles will be issued a special pass either from TPS, or DPS kiosk officer, for a designated area and a specific time limit.
 All passes must be properly displayed on the vehicle dashboard.
 After hour access is at the discretion of the kiosk officer.
 At ALL times, it is the driver’s responsibility to obtain a parking permit whether through TPS or DPS.

 Drop-offs or Pick-ups:

 Four-way flashers should be used for any drop-off or pick-up and should be limited to 15 minutes.
 Access to the main campus requires a special pass, properly displayed on the dashboard, for the designated area and time limitations must be respected.
 Access to the main campus is allowed after 5 pm at the kiosk access officer’s discretion.